-The study area included in this Research Plan consists of two distinct areas: the PMA, which serves as the experiment site where habitat management will occur (and is included in the Habitat Management Plan (Tetra Tech 2020)) and portions of the adjacent 'Ewa Forest Reserve and adjacent properties, which encompass the control site where habitat management will not occur.
+The study area included in this Research Plan consists of two distinct areas: the PMA, which serves as the experiment site where habitat management will occur (and is included in the Habitat Management Plan (Tetra Tech 2024) and portions of the adjacent 'Ewa Forest Reserve and adjacent properties, which encompass the control site where habitat management will not occur.
 Both areas are primarily DLNR-owned forested habitat along the leeward summit of the central Ko'olau Mountains1.
 The PMA is located above Wahiawā in the 'Ewa Forest Reserve (Figure 1) and is proposed to be part of the state Natural Area Reserve System.
-Native, high-elevation forest occurs in the PMA, but habitat-altering invasive plant species are present over significant areas, and prior to fence construction feral pigs (Sus scrofa) were a significant problem and remain a threat (Figure 2; Tetra Tech 2016).
+Native, mid-elevation (490 - 730 meters above sea level) forest occurs in the PMA, but habitat-altering invasive plant species are present over significant areas, and prior to fence construction feral pigs (Sus scrofa) were a significant problem and remain a threat (Figure 2; Tetra Tech 2016).
 Pigs alter habitat, spread invasive species, and continue to degrade forest in unfenced portions of the 'Ewa Forest Reserve.
-The 'Ewa Forest Reserve provides habitat for the Hawaiian hoary bat and use of the PMA and the vicinity has been documented (Tetra Tech 2016, Starcevich et al. 2020).
+The 'Ewa Forest Reserve provides habitat for the Hawaiian hoary bat and use of the PMA and the vicinity has been documented (Tetra Tech 2016, Thompson and Starcevich 2022).
 Ungulate-proof fences have been installed on two parcels, one 654 acres and the other 653 acres; combined these comprise the PMA.
 The protected PMA includes protection priority 1 watershed areas (DLNR 2011) and key native forest habitat that afford native plants and animals opportunities for protection through active management.
-DLNR is responsible for longterm management of the PMA and relies heavily on the Ko'olau Mountains Watershed Partnership (KMWP) to support management of the area.
+DLNR is responsible for long-term management of the PMA and relies heavily on the Ko'olau Mountains Watershed Partnership (KMWP) to support management of the area.